 ...Although Harry’s ability to summon a Patronus at the age of 13 might be more significant than I had been willing to credit.
 We might need to keep that in mind, as well.

-I did imagine that we should try to feel confident that he would ultimately learn this lesson.
+I did at least imagine that we should try to feel confident that he would ultimately learn this lesson.
 Even if only at the last moment, in the course of the series’s climax itself.
 But it was not as easy as it ought to have been.

 • • • •